 Targets for 2023 and beyond

 Bayer verifies the observance of the code principles by our suppliers through online assessments, conducted by EcoVadis, an external provider of sustainability evaluations, or on-site audits by external audit companies.
 Suppliers are selected for these evaluations according to their strategic importance and a sustainability risk analysis combining country and category risks.
-We expect that all suppliers fulfill our sustainability expectations: since 2021, all strategically important suppliers must present an EcoVadis assessment of at least 45 of 100 points (‘green’ assessment) or a comparable sustainability audit result.
-All potential new suppliers with a high inherent sustainability risk and procurement spend of more than €250,000 will be additionally examined in advance regarding sustainability aspects.
+We continued to expect that all suppliers fulfill our sustainability expectations: all strategically important suppliers must present an EcoVadis assessment of at least 45 of 100 points (‘green’ assessment) or a comparable sustainability audit result.
+Furthermore, potential new suppliers with a high inherent sustainability risk and procurement spend of more than €250,000 are examined in advance regarding sustainability aspects.

 In connection with the further development of Bayer’s sustainability strategy, we intend to set new priorities within our four-step management process to improve sustainability practices in the supply chain.
 Our activities aiming at implementing and further developing steps 1–3 will remain in place and continue to serve as the basis for our work.
 However, we will continue to expand the activities regarding supplier development (step 4).
-Our goal is to support relevant suppliers and enable them to demonstrate positive successes with regards to their sustainability performance over the long term.
+With the Sustainability Supplier Development Framework, Bayer supports relevant suppliers and enable them to demonstrate positive successes with regards to their sustainability performance over the long term.
 Bayer retains the right to terminate a supplier relationship if no improvement is observed and follow a consequence management approach.
-Bayer works continuously to strategically evolve sustainability topics in procurement, particularly greenhouse gas emissions in the value chain (GHG scope 3), human rights, and supplier inclusion & diversity.
+Bayer works continuously to strategically evolve sustainability topics in procurement, particularly greenhouse gas emissions in the value chain (GHG Scope3), human rights, and supplier inclusion & diversity.
 More information about these focus topics can be found on Strategic Sustainability Focus Areas.